Kota-Karthik/RedditScraping/README.md

 # RedditScraping
-This is a repository for Reddit scraping using Beautiful Ocean .
+This is a repository for Reddit scraping using Beautiful soup .
 It has to be developed more in the upcoming days .
 This is just an basic code with gives the headline of post in Reddit and  its learn more link.